Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Experiments

 \paragraph{Major entity selection.} We select as major entities, the top-$k$ entities ranked as per the frequency of occurrences.
 We use $k{=}5$ for LitBank and FantasyCoref after visualizing the frequency plots of their training sets.
 For longer documents in AFT, we select up to 9 entities to ensure coverage of all key entities from the story.
 We also enforce that every entity $e_j \in \mcE$ has a mention count $|\mcM_j| \geq 5$.
 We derive the representative span for each selected $e_j$ from the set of mentions $\mcM_j$ by selecting the most commonly occurring name or nominal mention.

 \paragraph{Implementation details.} \mbox{ }

 \textit{Supervised models}: Model hyperparameters are derived from~\citet{toshniwal-etal-2021-generalization}.
-To ensure consistent performance across different numbers of target entities, we randomly select a subset of major entities at each training iteration (for more details, see \cref{app:var_ent}).
-All supervised models were trained five times with different random seeds, and we present aggregated results as the mean and standard deviation.
+To ensure consistent performance across different numbers of target entities, we randomly select a subset of major entities at each training iteration (more details in \cref{app:var_ent}).
+Supervised models were trained five times with random seeds, and we present aggregated results as the mean and standard deviation.

 \textit{LLMs:} We follow a few-shot prompting mechanism across the setups and experiments.
 Prompts that perform referential tasks consist of 3 examples of 6 sentences each.
 These 3 examples contain a mixture of narrative styles (narratives, dialogues), types of entities (major, non-major entities), categories of mentions (names, nominals, pronouns), and plurality.
 Additionally, before producing the MEI output, we ask the LLM to describe each major entity briefly.
 We find that this additional step improves performance.
 For the H2S prompt, we provide 9 sentences as examples, balancing the number of pre- and post-modifiers to the head.
 All examples were selected from LitBank's train set and kept constant throughout the experiments.
 We set the temperature to 0 for all the models to ensure consistent and reproducible outputs.